janvladimirmostert/block-shit/README.md

 # Block Shit

-It is becoming increasingly difficult to get ad blockers to remove promoted content, suggested posts and other shit from my news feed.
+It is becoming increasingly difficult to get ad blockers to remove promoted content, suggested posts and other junk from my news feed.

 The junk to content ratio on some sites are about 1000:1 - to see 1 photo of a friend's cat, I have to scroll through 1000 other posts containing things I don't want to see.